Apply as a Summer-Only Student

 Register in person at the Enrollment Center on either campus, or online.

 COURSE PREREQUISITE REQUIREMENTS

-To request a prerequisite override, print and complete the Prerequisite Override Request Form and submit with an unofficial or official copy of your transcript.
-Fax this information to 847.635.1706.
-If you prefer, mail the documents to Oakton Community College, Enrollment Center, 1600 E. Golf Road, Des Plaines, IL 60016.
+To request a prerequisite override, print and complete the Prerequisite Override Request Form and submit with an unofficial or official copy of your transcript in person, by mail, or fax (847.635.1706), or email (email@example.com).
 Requests will be evaluated within two business days from the date received.
-If approved, an online waiver will be issued, allowing you to register online or in person.
-You will only be contacted if any errors occur during processing.
+If approved, an online override will be issued, allowing students to register online or in person.
+Students will only be contacted if any errors occur during processing.

 How do I arrange to have the summer course I took at Oakton transfer to my primary school?

 You will need to request an official transcript* from the Enrollment Center.
 Academic transcripts may be requested in one of the following ways:

 • in writing by mail or by fax

 *For more information on transcript requests, visit Records & Transcripts.

 Will the course I take at Oakton transfer to my primary school?

 To ensure a course will successfully transfer to your primary institution, we recommend you speak with an advisor at your college or university.